 Sum Yung Guys

 Sum Yung Guys is the masterpiece of four local lads, including ex-Masterchef contestant Matt Sinclair.
 Opening in 2017, this Noosaville restaurant has built such an impressive reputation that there’s now a waitlist to dine here.
 Serving up incredible, share-style pan-Asian dishes, we recommend gathering a group of your favourite foodies and taking on the banquet, a 'best of' hit list from the menu, featuring the likes of king prawn Toast, beef rendang and sour yellow curry.
 Sum Yung Guys is, hands down, one of the best restaurants on the Sunshine Coast.

 If you love modern Asian cuisine, Spice Bar needs to be on your priority list.
 This stunning restaurant, perched high in Mooloolaba, offers gorgeous ocean views during the day, and at night, exudes a modern luxury making your dining experience something truly special.
 The Asian-inspired menu is something worth raving about and the incredible degustation options are a great way to get a full Spice Bar experience.
-Otherwise, don’t go past the duck okonomiyaki, or the pork belly, or the beef cheek rendang…oh hell, just get it all.
+Otherwise, don’t go past the beef tataki, the crispy wakame crice cakes or the crispy pork belly…oh hell, just get it all.

 The Long Apron